hankbesser/recursive-agents/docs/RC_architecture.md

 The iterative process (each `|` represents a LangChain chain combining prompt + LLM):

 1. **Initial Draft Generation**
-   - Uses init_prompt with conversation history
+   - Responds to the user's question or problem
+   - Generates initial analysis based on domain expertise
-   - Incorporates previous context via MessagesPlaceholder
+   - (Technical: Can incorporate conversation history via MessagesPlaceholder if needed)

 2. **Critique Generation**
    - Analyzes the draft for weaknesses